Urban Forest Strategy

 • I would like to know if it is true that council has a policy regarding tree removal when subdividing a block of land.
 Two different friends I know wanted to subdivide but weren't planning to build and wanted to keep the existing trees on the block of land, council told them every tree needed to be removed before subdivision could take place.
 If this is correct then changing this policy alone could potentially save many trees.

-Carnaby asked over 6 years ago
+Carnaby asked about 7 years ago

 We are not aware of any Town policy regarding tree removal on privately-owned land, whether for subdivision or otherwise.